-From Pre-Write to Free-Write: Can You Learn To Love Writing College Essays?
+Can You Learn To Love Writing Personal Statements?

-It’s crazy-hard to write compelling essays when you actually dread writing them.
+For high school juniors, it’s crazy-hard to write a compelling personal statement when you actually dread the process.
 That’s what usually happens later on, when college season kicks into high gear, and you’re up against the clock.

 Imagine unearthing the stories that illuminate who you are without the pressure of application deadlines haunting every thought.